 Tell students, "Today we will be composing our own music to complete a rap called Pizza Man, Pizza Man.
 The first part is already composed.
 Your job is to finish it.

 Tell students, "At the top of your worksheet there is a connect-the-dot activity.
-As a group, speak the pizza toppings to one of the rhythms opposite the pizza toppings to figure out which one works best.
+As a group, speak the pizza toppings to the rhythms opposite the pizza toppings to figure out which one works best.
 Connect the dots.
 Continue in the same way for the rest of the pizza toppings."
 Younger classes may benefit by having you speak the pizza toppings one at a time as a class, and more closely guide the rhythm selection.

 Tell students, "Let's check your work."
-Show students the correct answers from the white board.
+Show students the correct answers from the whiteboard.

 Perform for the homeroom teacher.